 Selle Italia has the distinction of being the oldest saddle-maker on this list — over 120 years in business!
 This saddle by Selle Italia is very lightweight (130g), durable, and delivers unparalleled aerodynamics.
 For gear junkies who insist on having everyone on their bike be uber-liteweight, the Carbonio might be at the top of the list.
 The saddle gives you extraordinary comfort thanks to its unique shape and EVA foam padding.
 This, of course, makes it a catch for both pros and amateurs.
 It features titanium rails and a high degree of flexibility.
 The saddle is reasonably flat front-to-back which leads to the anatomic cut-out relieving pressure down the centre.
 As with any saddle getting the seat tilt just right is important as this one tends to make you want to slide forward when seemingly flat.
 Just a slight tilt-back adjustment will easily fix that.

 Road Bike Saddles Buying Guide

 Next, let’s talk about shapes and sizes.
 Not everyone is built in the same shape, so you have to pick the product that best supports your sitting bones.
 If you’re sitting in a low, long riding position, with your back flat, then the narrow, flat saddles are great for you.
 If you sit a tad more upright and prefer to push back on the seat, then wider, curved saddles are the wise option.
 Also, for men, it has been known for years that there is a correlation between cycling and sexual health issues.
 If you are prone to impotence or numbness after cycling, avoid a high-end racing seat with a long nose, and opt for better comfort and broader weight distribution.

 Don’t overlook the seatpost that you will be attaching to.
 Make sure it is all compatible.
-Consider little things, like if your seatpost is angled, or if you plan to pull a bike trailer with your bike.
+Consider little things, like if your seatpost and tube is angled, or if you plan to pull a bike trailer with your bike.
 All of those seemingly little things might be a factor in your decision.
 Pulling a trailer, in particular, might be a situation that calls for a sturdier seat at the expense of adding a little weight.